 This quote shows that Bernhard is aware of the fact that Next Christian Community developed out of St. Albert Alliance Church.
 His description of Next Christian Community's past, however, lacks the concrete details that led to Next Christian Community's separation from St. Albert Alliance Church and to the particular form of doing church Next Christian Community has developed.
 For example, Bernhard does not seem to know that Next Christian Community's early members developed the desire of being a smaller, more intimate, and more worshipful group of believers due to their shared experiences at St. Albert Alliance Church.
-Furthermore, Bernhard does not seem to be aware of the fact that this experience led early members to reject the idea of financing a newly-built, large worship facility located on the outskirts of their town, and instead motivated them to move into the former Village Landing Movie Theatre, a space that not only allowed them with the opportunity to create a space that satisfies their longing for Christendom's spatial traditions.
+Furthermore, Bernhard does not seem to be aware of the fact that this experience led early members to reject the idea of financing a newly-built, large worship facility located on the outskirts of their town, and instead motivated them to move into the former Village Landing Movie Theatre, a space that not only allowed them to establish a connection to their surrounding community but also provided them with the opportunity to create a space that satisfies their longing for Christendom's spatial traditions.
 During our interview, Birgit, for example, explains: